 Although the Appeals Council isn’t likely to reverse the ALJ’ ‘s judgment, it happens sometimes.

 You can also refile an application for Supplemental Security Income (SSI) or SSDI after a judge denies your claim.
 But, again, there’s no limitation on how many times you can refile an application.

 Consider hiring a social security disability lawyer to review your legal options if an SSDI hearing doesn’t go well.

-At Trajector, we help at-risk, disabled, and underserved populations receive the maximum disability benefits they ethically, medically, and legally qualify for from private and government entities.
-Our specialists will develop medical evidence to help you navigate the complex SSDI system to improve your life.
-In addition, we offer valuable solutions for our clients—bringing confidence and clarity to otherwise emotional and frustrating legal processes.
-Contact our offices today for a no-cost consultation.
+At Benefits.com, we help at-risk, disabled, and underserved populations receive information they need to apply for the maximum disability benefits they ethically, medically, and legally qualify for from private and government entities.
+In addition, our partners offer valuable solutions for our community—bringing confidence and clarity to otherwise emotional and frustrating legal processes.
+Contact us today for a no-cost consultation.